Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Introduction

 \section{Introduction}

-We consider the setup in which an encoder wishes to convey a common message over a discrete memoryless broadcast channel with feedback to $K$ decoders.
-Similarly to the single-decoder case, \emph{full feedback} (i.e., instantaneous feedback of the received symbols) combined with \emph{fixed-blocklength codes} does not improve capacity, which is given by \cite[p.
+\IEEEPARstart{W}{e} consider the setup in which an encoder wishes to convey a common message over a discrete memoryless broadcast channel with feedback from $K$ decoders.
+Similarly to the single-decoder case,~\emph{full feedback} (i.e., instantaneous feedback of the received symbols) combined with \emph{fixed-blocklength codes} does not improve capacity, which is given by \cite[p.
 126]{Gamal2011}

-Here, $W_1,\cdots,W_k$ denote the channels to the decoders $1,\dots,K$, respectively, and the supremum is over all input distributions $P$.
+Here, $W_1,\cdots,W_K$ denote the channels to the decoders $1,\dots,K$, respectively, and the supremum is over all input distributions $P$.
 For the case of no feedback, the common-message broadcast channel is equivalent to a compound channel, and the speed at which $C$ is approached as the blocklength $n$ increases is of the order ${1}/{\sqrt{n}}$ (see \cite{Polyanskiy}), which is the same as in the single-decoder (point-to-point) case \cite{Polyanskiy2010b}.
+Specifically, the logarithm of the maximum number of codewords $M^*(n,\epsilon)$ that can be transmitted with blocklength $n$ and maximum error probability $\epsilon$ can be expanded as~\cite{Polyanskiy}